-While HRIS systems may be intuitive to use, however, implementation itself is often not a straightforward process.
+While HRIS systems may be intuitive to use, however, the implementation itself is often not a straightforward process.
 Many companies make mistakes during the HRIS implementation process that can ultimately decrease the potential benefits of the HRIS and reduce user adoption rates.
+While most companies understand that time should be spent beforehand to gather the information that will help managers choose the best HRIS, there are a few mistakes that companies often make in the process of gathering this information.

 Failure to Select Project Management